lyra/webview-payment-ios-integration-sample/README.md

 2. Add the CardIO framework to your project.
 Follow the instructions in `https://github.com/card-io/card.io-iOS-SDK`.

-3. Download PayZenPayment.swift and PaymentViewController.swift files, and import it your xcode project.
+3. Download PaymentProvider.swift and PaymentViewController.swift files, and import it your Xcode project.

-4. In PayZenPayment.swift class, modify the SERVER_URL value according your merchant server url.
+4. In PaymentProvider.swift class, modify the SERVER_URL value according your merchant server url.

-5. Make the class from which the payment will be launched conforms the PayZenPaymentDelegate protocol.
+5. Make the class from which the payment will be launched conforms the PaymentProviderDelegate protocol.
 The didPaymentServiceFinish method tells the delegate that the payment is finish.
 An optional NSError value is used to indicate that the payment has not been made and the corresponding error message.
 Otherwise, the payment has been successfully completed.

     ```swift
-    extension ViewController: PayZenPaymentDelegate{
+    extension ViewController: PaymentProviderDelegate {
         /// Tells the delegate that the payment is finish.
         ///
         /// - Parameter error: An optional NSError value indicating that the payment has not been made and the corresponding error message.
 Otherwise, the payment has been successfully completed.